pandukaR/ApiTest/README.md

 mvn -version
 ```

-Ensure that Maven is correctly installed and linked to Java 17.
+Ensure that Maven is correctly installed and linked to Java version.

 ### 4. Run the Tests